PPatBoyd/fluentui-react-native/packages/components/Button/SPEC.md

 #### Cursor interaction

-- Cursor moves onto botton: Should immediately change the styling of the `Button` so that it appears to be hovered.
+- Cursor moves onto button: Should immediately change the styling of the `Button` so that it appears to be hovered.
-- Cursor moves out of botton: Should immediately remove the hovered styling of the `Button`.
+- Cursor moves out of button: Should immediately remove the hovered styling of the `Button`.
 - Mouse click: Should execute the `Button` and move focus to its target.

 #### Touch interaction